noahehall/multicloud/security/websecurity.md

       - domain verification is what protects against DNS spoofing attacks; an attacker cnanot apply for a cerificate unless they also have DNS access rights to that domain
       - Extended validation (EV) certificates: require the certificate authority to collect and verify information about hte legal entity applying for a certificate; popular with large organizations because the name of the org is often displayed alongside the padlock in the browser url
       - certificates have a finite lifespan (years/months) and can be voluntarily revoked by the owner
-    - general process: is all about having the certificate authority verify ownership of a particular domain, and then giving you a certificate you canbe used to decrypt traffic sent to thta domain,
+    - general process: is all about having the certificate authority verify ownership of a particular domain, and then giving you a certificate that can be used to decrypt traffic sent to that domain,
       - generate a key pair: digital file containing randomly generated public and private encryption keys
       - use the key pair to generate a Certificate Signing Request (CSR) that contains the pulic key and domain your requesting the certificate for
       - upload the CSR to the certificate authority, and the cert authority will then require you to validate ownership by making some DNS change with values they specify